-- d.
-(Optional) Click Description to open a text field where you can enter a note or description about the trigger. - 6.
-Add actions. - a.
+d.
+Optional: Click Description to open a text field where you can enter a note or description about the trigger.

+6. Add actions.

+- a.
 When you specify the trigger information, add actions to triggers. - 1) Select the trigger. - 2) Right-click on the trigger or click the New action icon from the menu. - 3) Select Add action and select the appropriate action from the list. - 4) Specify the action information in the Properties tab. - b.
-(Optional) Click Description to open a text field where you can enter a note or description about the action. - c.
-Script your own action if the action you require is not listed.

-For more information, see .
+Optional: Click Description to open a text field where you can enter a note or description about the action. - c.
+Script your own action if the action you require is not listed. - For more information, see "Customizing actions" on page 70.